-The simplest definition of the Blockchain is a distributed digital ledger that is publicly accessible.
+The simplest definition of the Blockchain is a distributed that is publicly accessible.
 A Blockchain ledger records economic transactions that are continually reconciled by members of the network.
 This means far greater accountability and security because there is no central authority that can control the ledger or be compromised by hackers.

 While most people think of “economic transactions” involving crypto-currencies, those transactions can be real estate transaction, foreign aid transfers, or supply chain movements.

 How the Blockchain can improve the supply chain